kyma-project/kyma/resources/api-gateway/README.md

 # API-Gateway

 ## Overview
-API-Gateway is a component allowing exposure of a service thou the kyma Console.
+API-Gateway is a component allowing exposure of a service through the kyma Console.
 It deploys and manages Istio and Ory/Oathkeeper CRDs.

 This chart installs a controller, which requires and uses the following applications/CRD, which should be installed beforehand:
 - Istio [VirtualService](https://istio.io/docs/reference/config/networking/v1alpha3/virtual-service/)